 Shaping, Sizing, and Texture That Fish Eat Every Time

 How you cut and distribute matters more than the mix — split textures so all tankmates eat well.
-Large hunks of gel or frozen portions are often taken by dominant swimmers.
-Chop and spread portions so particles reach shy mouths across the aquarium.
+Large hunks of gel or frozen portions are often grabbed by dominant swimmers; chopping and spreading portions helps particles reach shy mouths across the aquarium.

 Match particle size to mouths.
-Prepare micro, small, and medium bits from thin gel slabs so fry, tetras, cichlids, and big mouths each get a fair share.
-Use thin slabs (1/8-inch) for slicing into uniform cubes or bits that thaw in minutes.
+Prepare micro, small, and medium bits from thin gel slabs so fry and small tetras get micro pieces, midwater feeders get small cubes, and big cichlids or catfish get medium morsels.
+Thin 1/8‑inch slabs are ideal for slicing into uniform cubes or bits that thaw in minutes.

 Keep a few bags of ultra-fine puree for small-mouthed species and grow-out projects.
-Save larger morsels for big cichlids and catfish, but pair those with suspended particles so midwater feeders and shy grazers also get food.
+Save larger morsels for big fish, but pair those with suspended particles so midwater feeders and shy grazers also find food.

-- Cut slabs into micro, small, and medium bits for wide coverage every time.
+- Cut slabs into micro, small, and medium bits to cover a wide range of mouths.

-- Break clumps in-tank and use the current to carry particles across the full footprint.
+- Break clumps in-tank and use gentle current to carry particles across the full footprint.

-- Rotate white fish and mixed-seafood batches to change chewiness and scent and keep interest high.
+- Rotate white fish and mixed-seafood batches to vary chewiness and scent and keep interest high.

 - Use scissors or a bench scraper to size portions before thawing for clean cuts.